-The assessing division values 20,000 parcels of real property in the city, as required by state law.
-Value notices are mailed in February.
+The assessing division values more than 20,000 parcels of real property in the city, as required by state law.
+Value notices are mailed in March.
 Property owners’ concerns or appeals are addressed by staff, and by the city council sitting as the Local Board of Review in April.
 The council has local real estate professionals advise them when considering market value appeals.
 This division also administers the homestead classification and provides basic information on property characteristics.
-For 2008, the total market value of property in Minnetonka amounted to over $8.5 billion.
+For 2014, the total market value of property in Minnetonka amounted to over $7.9 billion.

 Learn more about property assessment.